-- Detailed printed instructions on easily taping drywith every tool - Video instructions on tool use found at www.TapeBuddy.net website and YouTube
+- Detailed printed instructions on easily taping drywall are included with every tool - Video instructions on tool use found at www.TapeBuddy.net website and YouTube

 HELPS YOU ACHIEVE A PROFESSIONAL LOOK ON A DIY BUDGET!

 "If you are looking at this product then just buy it.
 You will not be disappointed.
 Drywall taping has never been so easy."
 Amazon customer review